nyu-ossd-s18/pdf.jsplan/Work_Log.md

 ### 3/28:

-* We tried to message the IRC for the first time, no response
+* We tried to message the IRC for the first time; there was no response
 * Ryan decided to look through closed and open issues
 * Dora, Ashley, Ola looked at codebase to better understand the code structure
-* Sooshi looked at the codebase individually already, so she looked for more issues for us to work on to add to the Slack thread Dora started
+* Suyasha looked at the codebase individually already, so she looked for more issues for us to work on to add to the Slack thread Dora started